 Secure the medial meniscus to the tibial plateau using nine fibers.
 Two of these nine fibers define the anterior and posterior horns of the medial meniscus.
 Locate the posterior fiber just posterior to the medial tibial spine and locate the anterior fiber about 10 mm anterior to the medial tibial spine (Fig. 21).

 Use two posterior, two anterior, and three medial fibers to represent the coronary ligaments constraining the medial meniscus to the tibial plateau (Fig. 21).
 These seven fibers secure the meniscus to the tibia on all sides leaving it relatively immobile.
 These fibers simulate the capsular connections between the meniscus and the tibia.
 As for the two anterior fibers, position the meniscal insertion of the most anterior fiber (MM_AntMeniscLat) about 20 mm medial to the anterior horn of the medial meniscus (MM_AntHorn) on the outer aspect of the medial meniscus (Fig. 21).
 Position the meniscal insertion of the more medial and anterior fiber (MM_AntMeniscMed) about 10 mm medial to the most anterior fiber (MM_AntMeniscLat) (Fig. 21).
 As for the three fibers on the medial aspect of the medial meniscus, Place the meniscal insertion of the MM_MedMeniscAnt 10 mm posterior to the MM_AntMeniscMed meniscal insertion.
 Place the meniscal insertion of the central fiber on the most medial aspect of the medial meniscus (MM_MedMeniscCent).
 Place the meniscal insertion of the most posterior of these three fibers (MM_MedMeniscPost) about 18 mm posterior to the MM_MedMeniscCent meniscal insertion.
 As for the two posterior fibers, place the meniscal insertion of the MM_PostMeniscMed 10 mm posterior and lateral to the most posterior of the medial fibers (MM_MedMeniscPost).
 The meniscal insertion of the most posterior and lateral fiber (MM_PostMeniscLat) was 10 mm lateral to the more medial posterior meniscal insertion (MM_PostMeniscMed) (Fig. 21).
-The tibial insertions of all of the coronary attachments of the medial meniscus were directly inferior to their respective meniscal attachments on the medial rim of the tibial plateau
+The tibial insertions of all of the coronary attachments of the medial meniscus were directly inferior to their respective meniscal attachments on the medial rim of the tibial plateau.